j-a-avery/sicp/README.md

   Went ahead and spent all day on a progress table, and maybe 15-20 minutes? (maybe half an hour?) on a quick Python script to merge it in the middle of the readme file.
 It currently resides in a Jupyter notebook (since that's the easiest way to experiment in Python, even for non-data science tasks), so it needs to move to a Python file, shebang and everything.

   Ugh, that's right, GitHub strips CSS from markdown.
 At this rate, I'm going to wind up putting everything in a GitHub Pages repo and writing my custom JAMstack blog compiler thing.

+* **4/17/22** "Happy" Easter.

+  I only half-finished exercise 2.3 last year, and I don't feel like spending time on it today.
+Exercise 2.9 is kind of answered, but I feel like I could do better; 2.9 and 2.11 feel related, so I'll circle back to them later.
+I kind of want to re-do all of 2.1.4 in an OO language.